yanggicane/textanalysis/PITCHME.md

   - Classifying Content

 - We have seen entity analysis in the beginning of the session using their web interface.
-- Now, I will show you how to call this API from Python.
+- Now, I will show you how to call this API from Python for sentiment analysis.
   @ulend

----?gist=yanggicane/e49054544c9ab2c1d430c772f2f71f0d&lang=python&title=LDA IN PYTHON
+---?gist=yanggicane/e49054544c9ab2c1d430c772f2f71f0d&lang=python&title=NATURAL LANGUAGE API IN PYTHON:SENTIMENT
 @[1-4]()
 @[6-7]()
 @[9-13]()